RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-commentary-on-post-us-presidential-election.md

 author: Lee Sook Yee
 title: Commentary on Post-US Presidential Election
 date: 06, December, 2021
-description: >-
-  On Tuesday 8th November 2016, Donald Trump staged a surprise victory over Hillary in the now
-      concluded U.S Presidential Elections.
+description: On Tuesday 8th November 2016, Donald Trump staged a surprise victory over Hillary in the now concluded U.S Presidential Elections.
 The initial market reaction was a sharp knee-jerk risk aversion as investors grappled with the uncertain policy outlook in US as Trump was widely perceived as a wildcard candidate.
 tags:
-  - "-"
+  - Kenanga
 ---
 **Market Review</h3>**